PeterWeber2025/Loan-Status-Classifier-Project/README.md

 ## Results

-The project compares multiple machine learning algorithms and identifies the best-performing model based on accuracy and ROC-AUC score.
-The custom Random Forest implementation performs competitively compared to random forest.
+The project compares multiple machine learning algorithms and identifies the best-performing model based on accuracy and recall and includes a custom Random Forest implementation,

 ## Technical Report

 The complete technical report is included in `Project Proposal.ipynb` with: